 “The Sacrament of Matrimony signifies the union of Christ and his Church.
 It gives spouses the grace to love each other with the love with which Christ has loved his Church; the grace of the sacrament thus perfects the human love of the spouses, strengthens their indissoluble unity, and sanctifies them on the way to eternal life.”
 (Catechism of the Catholic Church # 1161.)

-In addition to meeting with a married couple, the engaged couple is to attend a day-long presentation entitled God’s Plan for a Joy-Filled Marriage, usually on a Saturday from 9:00 a.m. to 4:00 p.m. at designated diocesan locations.
+In addition to meeting with a married couple, the engaged couple is to attend a day-long presentation entitled God’s Plan for Love, usually on a Saturday from 9:00 a.m. to 4:00 p.m. at designated diocesan locations.

-Ordinarily, one of the individuals entering marriage needs to be a registered member of the Parish.
+Ordinarily, one of the individuals entering marriage needs to be a registered member of the parish.
 Weddings are scheduled on a first come, first served basis at a time not later than 2:00 p.m. on a Saturday.
-Saint Columba Parish has approximately twelve weddings a year, thus it is important to schedule a date and time as early as possible.
+Saint Columba Parish has approximately ten weddings a year, thus it is important to schedule a date and time as early as possible.